ljbo82/c-cpp-gcc-builder/docs/doxygen.mk.md

 The following diagram shows all targets exposed by this makefile and their dependencies:

 !!! note
-    Dashed lines represent execution of one target after another, and not a dependency between targets.
+    Dashed lines represent execution of one target after another, and not a dependency between them.

 ```mermaid
 graph LR;